 Wednesday, May 6, 2009

-Waltz with Bashir is an undeniably tragic story, even mildly morbid piece of history spun in such a way that entertains the mind, opens the eyes, and leaves you wondering how war can look so pretty and be so painful.
-The piece opens with an intensely strong scene of wild dogs running the streets of a city in Lebanon, then leads you into the story of Ari Folman’s journey to uncover a memory that has been lost for over 30 years and in doing so walks you directly into a dream state of the terror that these seemingly fictional characters have all been suffering from since passing of the event.
+Waltz with Bashir, directed by Ari Folman, is an undeniably tragic and at times mildly morbid piece of history, spun in a way that entertains the mind, opens the eyes, and leaves you wondering how war can look so beautiful while being so painful.
+The film opens with an intensely striking scene of wild dogs running through the streets of a city in Lebanon, immediately pulling you into Folman’s journey to recover a memory that has been buried for more than thirty years.
+In doing so, the film guides you directly into a dream state shaped by fear, guilt, and trauma experienced by characters who feel fictional at first, yet carry very real suffering from the events they survived.

-I encourage and hope you take the time to watch this and form your own opinions and if you do feel free to comment or email your thoughts to me.
+I encourage you to take the time to watch Waltz with Bashir and form your own conclusions.
+If you do, feel free to comment or email me your thoughts.

 Trailer: